Tyson Chandler closer to regaining his old, healthy form

 Three points, 10 rebounds and one blocked shot.
 That's all the Knicks have been able to get out of Tyson Chandler, their All-Star center, in the first two games of the playoffs.

-Chandler, who missed 15 of the Knicks' final 19 regular-season games with a bulging disc in his neck, said after practice Thursday that he expects to be feeling stronger Friday night in Boston as the Knicks take a 2-0 lead into Game 3 of their first-round series with the Celtics.
+Chandler, who missed 16 of the Knicks' final 20 regular-season games with a bulging disc in his neck, said after practice Thursday that he expects to feel stronger Friday night in Boston as the Knicks take a 2-0 lead into Game 3 of their first-round series with the Celtics.

-Chandler said his neck isn't bothering him but that his conditioning isn't where it needs to be because he's missed so much floor time.
+Chandler said his neck isn't bothering him, but his conditioning isn't where it needs to be after missing so much floor time.
 Chandler, who looked rusty and slow in Game 1, was slightly better in Game 2, though he played only 22 minutes.
 Knicks coach Mike Woodson did not play him in the fourth quarter in either game.

-Thanks in large part to the contributions of Kenyon Martin, the Knicks still have managed to play great second-half defense against the Celtics.
-Woodson said that they are going to need Chandler to make some big contributions as the playoffs continue.
+The Knicks, thanks in large part to the contributions of Kenyon Martin, still have managed to play great second-half defense against the Celtics, despite the fact that Chandler has not been himself.
+Woodson said that the Knicks are going to need Chandler to make some big contributions as the playoffs progress.

-"Tyson is a major piece to this puzzle," Woodson said.
-"And the fact is that he's off, he's lost a little weight.
-We're trying to get his strength back up.
-It'll grow.
-He made some major steps the other night, I thought.
-He'll continue to get better.
-I'm not worried about Tyson."

-The Knicks could be even more formidable if Chandler and Martin play well at the same time.
-Chandler's teammates say they are beginning to see some signs of that happening.